Camillo Achilli

-Camillo Achilli (21 August 1921 – 14 June 1998) was a professional Italian footballer who played for Internazionale and Genoa as a midfielder.
+Camillo Achilli (21 August 1921 – 14 June 1998) was an Italian professional footballer who played for Internazionale and Genoa as a midfielder.

 After retiring as a player in 1953, Achilli enjoyed a career as a coach, managing sides such as Lecco, Internazionale and Palermo.

+Career

+From 1942 to 1943, Achilli spent time on loan at Serie C club Caproni.

+Personal life

+On 14 June 1998, Achilli died at the age of 76.

 His son was Marco Achilli, who also played for Inter.